Human sexuality: Sexual attraction

-Sexual attraction is attraction on the basis of sexual desire or the quality of arousing such interest.
-Sexual attractiveness or sex appeal is an individual's ability to attract the sexual or erotic interest of another person and is a factor in sexual selection or mate choice.
-The attraction can be to the physical or other qualities or traits of a person, or to such qualities in the context in which they appear.
+Sexual attraction is attraction on the basis of sexual desire, while sexual attractiveness (colloquially known as "sex appeal") is the quality of arousing such interest in others.
+An individual's ability to attract the sexual or erotic interest of another person is a factor in sexual selection or mate choice.

+Sexual attraction can be to the physical or other qualities or traits of a person, or to such qualities in the context in which they appear.
 The attraction may be to a person's aesthetics or movements or to their voice or smell, besides other factors.
 The attraction may be enhanced by a person's adornments, clothing, perfume, hair length and style, and anything else which can attract the sexual interest of another person.
 It can also be influenced by individual genetic, psychological, or cultural factors, or to other, more amorphous qualities of the person.
 Sexual attraction is also a response to another person that depends on a combination of the person possessing the traits and also on the criteria of the person who is attracted.

 Though attempts have been made to devise objective criteria of sexual attractiveness and measure it as one of several bodily forms of capital asset (see erotic capital), a person's sexual attractiveness is to a large extent a subjective measure dependent on another person's interest, perception, and sexual orientation.
 For example, a gay or lesbian person would typically find a person of the same sex to be more attractive than one of the other sex.
 A bisexual person would find either sex to be attractive.

 In addition, there are asexual people, who usually do not experience sexual attraction for either sex, though they may have romantic attraction (homoromantic, biromantic or heteroromantic).
 Interpersonal attraction includes factors such as physical or psychological similarity, familiarity or possessing a preponderance of common or familiar features, similarity, complementarity, reciprocal liking, and reinforcement.

 The ability of a person's physical and other qualities to create a sexual interest in others is the basis of their use in advertising, music video, pornography, film, and other visual media, as well as in modeling, sex work and other occupations.